link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 ### Full-Text Search

 In a conventional database, search operations are performed against raw fields as inserted.
-This approach is inefficient for rich search capabilities.

 Take the example of an inverted index of books: